Former Israeli Amb Michael Oren: 'In the Middle East, if you want peace – you got to give war a chance'

 “You have this rather anomalous situation where you have two candidates, Kamala Harris and Donald Trump, who both called for the end of the war, they call for the end of the war in different ways,” Oren said.
 “Kamala Harris, through negotiations, hostage release, ceasefire, and Donald Trump by letting Israel continue the war and letting it defeat its enemies.”

-He continued, “I think most Israelis would have preferred the first option.
-If it was truly option optional.
+He continued, “I think most Israelis would have preferred the first option, If it was truly was an option.
 The second option, obviously, would be the one we choose because we have no choice.
 This is a war for our survival.
 And the degree to which the United States would be behind us, and we agree with the United States would project its power, that would be very, very helpful.
 Certainly, it's an inflection point.”

 Michael Oren is also a historian, New York Times bestselling author, former Knesset member, and former senior advisor to Netanyahu.
 Since Hamas’ Oct.
 7 attack, he has frequently appeared in international media to defend Israel's position in the war and has led delegations of Israeli war victims to Washington.
 He has also escorted American officials on tours of southern Israel to witness firsthand the destruction caused by the attacks.